-It began as a training grounds for the 10th Mountain Division, a Special Forces team during WWII.
-They were trained for high-alpine fighting and later served in the Alps during the end of WWII.
+It began as a training ground for the 10th Mountain Division, a Special Forces team during WWII.
+They were trained for high-alpine fighting and later served in the Alps during the end of the war.

 Experts will find a few single black diamonds, but some of them could be considered blues.
 There are some nice tree runs where powder stashes hide.
 The terrain park has several features and is large enough to learn the basics.
-If you are looking for more action, sign up for Ski Cooper’s snow cat tours.
+If you are looking for more action, sign up for Ski Cooper’s snowcat tours.

+There is a base lodge with several reasonably priced amenities including a cafeteria, bar, and gift shop in the lodge.
 Ski Cooper is located on the top of the Tennessee Pass on Highway 24, north of Leadville.
-Downtown Leadville offers dining, lodging, shopping and other attractions in a western historic district.
+Downtown Leadville offers dining, lodging, shopping, and other attractions in a western historic district.

-Address: 259 County Rd 29, Leadville
+Address: 259 County Rd 29, Leadville, CO 80461

-Season: late November-early April
+Season: late November – April

 Lift Hours: 9am – 4pm

-- Elevation: 10,500 ft – 1,700 ft
+- Elevation: 10,500 ft – 11,700 ft

 - Vertical: 1,200 ft (366 m)

-- Ski Area: 400 acres
+- Ski Area: 480 acres

-- Snowcat Tour: 2,400 acres
+- Snowcat Tour: 2,600 acres

-- Average Snowfall: 250 in
+- Average Snowfall: 260 in